 \section{Main result}

 In this section, we prove the main result of this work.
 Before doing so, we first establish the necessary setting.
-We are interested in homeomorphism of the 3-ball that leave invariant a trivial link $C$ of $n$ components in its interior.
-That is, we consider the elements $f\in \MCG(B^3,C)$.
+We are interested in homeomorphism of the 3-ball that leave invariant a trivial link $C_n$ of $n$ components in its interior.
+That is, we consider the elements $f\in \MCG(B^3,C_n)$.
 As explained in Section \ref{loop} any such element $f$ can be seen as an element generated by $\sigma_i$'s and $\rho_j$'s, by Remark \ref{remarknotation}.
-This is precisely the three-dimensional analogue of the well-known isomorphism between the mapping class group of the punctured 2-disk and the braid group.
-The aim of this section is to show how the Burau representation of an element in $\LB_n$, that corresponds to a given $f$, gives us information about the existence of fixed points of $f$ and in addition their linking behavior, which we will define in a while, with the trivial link $C$.
+The aim of this section is to show how the Burau representation of an element in $\LB_n$, that corresponds to a given $f$, gives us information about the existence of fixed points of $f$ and in addition their linking behavior, which we will define in a while, with the trivial link $C_n$.